Uday Kiran: Career

 Kiran started modelling while he was in college.
-He made his film debut in the Hinglish film Mysterious Girl, which remained unreleased for some time.
+He made his film debut in the Hinglish film Mysterious Girl (1999), which remained unreleased for a few years.
 In 2000, Kiran made his Telugu debut under his mentor, cinematographer turned film director Teja with the film Chitram, in which he played the 17-year-old lead character.

 This film, followed by two other films, Nuvvu Nenu and Manasantha Nuvve, made him among the very few actors in Telugu cinema to deliver three consecutive successful films.
 His performance as a hot-blooded youngster in Nuvvu Nenu won him the Filmfare Best Actor Award (Telugu) in the year 2001.

 In his fourth film, Kalusukovalani, he displayed his dancing skills through the songs, "Udayinchina" and "Cheliya Cheliya".
 In his fifth film, Sreeram, he ventured into an action-oriented story of a youngster aspiring to become a top cop.
 2002 saw him in Nee Sneham, another blockbuster movie of that year for which he was nominated for Filmfare Best Actor Award (Telugu) for the second time.

 In 2005, he ventured into Tamil with the film Poi directed by K. Balachander.
-He then did two more films, Vambu Sandai and Pen Singam in Tamil, the latter being the story penned by M. Karunanidhi, which did moderately well at the box office.
+He then did two more films, Vambu Sandai and Pen Singam in Tamil, the latter being the story penned by M. Karunanidhi; both of the films went unnoticed.

+He made a comeback with Viyyalavari Kayyalu (2007) and Gunde Jhallumandi (2008).
 Kiran last appeared in the 2013 film Jai Sriram.
 A reviewer from The Times of India wrote, "From being a chubby lover boy with dimples showing on his cheeks to a man with muscles, Uday Kiran has metamorphosed as an actor.
-Such is his complete transformation that one is tempted to draw parallels to Nana Patekar."
+Such is his complete transformation that one is tempted to draw parallels to Nana Patekar".